What are inverted nipples?

 Most often, inverted nipples are familial or congenital.
 The inverted nipples are caused by a shortened, thickened lactiferous duct (milk duct).

 Occasionally, inverted nipples can be corrected by nonsurgical means.
 This is often effective for Stage I nipple inversion.
 Anything that promotes traction on the nipples may bring them out; nursing a baby is the most natural method.
 The creation of the vacuum effect by a suckling infant may bring out the inverted nipples.
 Similarly, a device that creates suction or negative pressure called a NipletteTM, has been shown to successfully correct inverted nipples in selected cases.
 Less severe grades of nipple inversion are more successfully managed by this nonsurgical method.

 Surgical Correction of Inverted Nipples

 Surgery is usually necessary to correct Stage III inverted nipples.
 The varieties of surgery for inverted nipples are numerous.
-Historically, incisions have be made on the nipple area or areola, creating flaps of tissue to correct inverted nipples, or the areola has been opened and the nipple inversion corrected with tissue division and internal suturing.
+Historically, incisions have been made on the nipple area or areola, creating flaps of tissue to correct inverted nipples, or the areola has been opened and the nipple inversion corrected with tissue division and internal suturing.

 Plastic surgery for inverted nipples is most often performed under local anesthesia.
 Compression should be avoided for one week.
 Click on the image for the Nipple Surgery Gallery or visit Dr. Chen Lee’s case illustration on Inverted Nipples Correction.